Introduction to the User Portal

 Purpose of the User Portal

-The User Portal is intended for direct use by end users (in contrast to such back end tools as Studio and the Management Portal).
-The User Portal is designed to enable you to do the following tasks:
+The User Portal is intended for direct use by end users and is designed to enable you to do the following tasks:

 View and use dashboards and pivot tables, all containing key information.
 This information can include production business metrics.
 For Business Intelligence users, this information presents aggregated views of your data that you can investigate in various ways.